-HomeSafe Georgia, which is funded through the federal Hardest Hit Fund, provides mortgage assistance for struggling homeowners who are currently (or were previously) unemployed or underemployed.
+HomeSafe Georgia, which is funded through the federal Hardest Hit Fund, provides mortgage assistance for struggling homeowners who are currently (or were previously) unemployed or underemployed and, in some cases, to homeowners who fell behind in payments due to other hardships.
 Keep reading to get an overview of the program, learn how much assistance is available, and find out if you are eligible.

 Hardest Hit Fund